The Singleton

 "Thank you."

-He stayed on the floor for another twenty minutes.
+He stayed on the floor for twenty minutes.
 At 11:14 p.m. he stood, slowly, holding the counter.
 His legs worked.
 His heart was his own.
-The graph was still rotating on the monitor in the garage.
-He did not want to look at it but he went back and looked at it.
+He went back to the garage and looked at the graph he did not want to look at.
 It had not changed.
 Fifteen nodes.
-One hundred and five edges.
-A single object.
+One hundred five edges.
+One object, turning.

 ---